-The results we document show a contractionary effect of economic policy uncertainty on UK GDP growth, which persists for approximately 12 months following a shock.
-We find that such effect can only be identified if the outliers in macroeconomic and financial data brought by the COVID-19 pandemic are appropriately accounted for in the model.
-We also establish that Divisia monetary stimulus encourages further GDP growth for up to 10 months, whereas an increase in financial stress leads to contractionary effects which may last for as many as 20 months.
+Our study contributes to the extant literature in three key areas.
+First, adding to the findings of studies examining the impact of trade policy uncertainty, we identify the contractionary effects of economic policy uncertainty on UK GDP growth, which persist for approximately 12 months following a shock.
+We find that such effect can only be identified if the outliers in macroeconomic and financial data brought by the COVID-19 pandemic are appropriately accounted for in the model, thus providing evidence in support of the use of econometric methods proposed by Lenza and Primiceri (2020), Chudik et al. (2020), or Carriero et al. (2021).
 Finally, our estimates demonstrate that economic policy uncertainty shocks result in spillover effects influencing financial markets, which are more pronounced during the periods when economic policy uncertainty is already high.
+We establish that an increase in financial stress leads to contractionary effects which may last for as many as 20 months.

-Overall, our findings demonstrate that policy uncertainty is a significant driver of the United Kingdom's economic growth, over and above the expansionary impact of monetary policy and the contractionary effects of financial stress.
-While we demonstrate that GDP growth and inflation respond negatively to economic uncertainty shocks, especially in the high economic policy uncertainty regime in the aftermath of the Brexit referendum, due to the nature of the models and data availability it is not possible to disentangle the individual effects of the departure from the European Union from those of the COVID-19 pandemic.
+In our analysis, we focus specifically on the relationship between indicators of economic activity, namely, GDP growth, CPI inflation, and Divisia M4 money supply, and three measures of uncertainty.
+These include the newspaper-based EPU index of Baker, Bloom, and Davis (2016), a financial stress index, capturing the overall volatility of the UK's foreign exchange, equity, and debt markets, and a broad economic uncertainty measure derived from the stochastic volatility in the mean threshold VAR model we estimate, which captures the common component in the time-varying volatilities of the variables we study.
+Overall, our findings demonstrate that policy uncertainty is a significant driver of the UK's economic growth, over and above the expansionary impact of monetary policy and the contractionary effects of financial stress.
+While we demonstrate that GDP growth and inflation respond negatively to economic uncertainty shocks, especially in the high economic policy uncertainty regime in the aftermath of the Brexit referendum, due to the nature of the models and data availability it is not possible to disentangle the individual effects of the departure from the EU from those of the COVID-19 pandemic.
 That notwithstanding, the results we document are of particular relevance in the context of policy design and evaluation, as we provide clear and robust evidence demonstrating the need for macroeconomic models to adequately accommodate the substantial outliers in the data in order to support meaningful analysis of the impact of key events on the real economy.

-2 Data and Econometric Models
+2. Data and econometric models

-2.1 Data
+2.1.
+Data

 We use monthly UK economic data from January 2000 to January 2021.
 The sample period is determined by data availability.
-Economic policy uncertainty (EPU) is the Baker et al. (2016) UK economic policy uncertainty index available from policyuncertainty.com.
-Monthly Gross Domestic Product (GDP) and Consumer Price inflation (CPI) metrics are from the Office for National Statistics (ONS).
+Economic policy uncertainty (EPU) is the Baker, Bloom, and Davis (2016) UK economic policy uncertainty index available from policyuncertainty.com.
+Monthly Gross Domestic Product (GDP) and Consumer Price Inflation (CPI) metrics are from the Office for National Statistics (ONS).
 Our monetary policy variable is the Divisia money (DM) aggregate from the Bank of England's statistical database.
-Keating et al. (2014, 2019) show empirically and theoretically that the broadest Divisia monetary aggregate feasibly acts as a monetary policy variable, which allows one to capture monetary policy stance when interest rates approach their effective lower bound.
-Further empirical benefits of Divisia for macroeconometric modelling are discussed in detail in Ellington (2018) and Ellington and Michalski (2021).
+Keating, Kelly, and Valcarcel (2014) and Keating et al. (2019) show empirically and theoretically that the broadest Divisia monetary aggregate feasibly acts as a monetary policy variable, which allows one to capture monetary policy stance when interest rates approach their effective lower bound.2 Further empirical benefits of the use of Divisia for macroeconometric modelling are discussed in detail in Ellington (2018) and Ellington and Michalski (2021).
+In the case of the UK, Divisia M4 money supply has also been shown to be a better predictor of economic growth than other alternative measures of money supply (Florackis et al. 2014).